 A few months ago, we published a blog-post introducing some of our work on improving open data publishing.
 By asking the question: “How can better publishing tools improve the quality, speed and cost-effectiveness of data publishing”, we were hoping to generate novel insights compared to the traditional approach of focusing more on people finding and using open data.
 Our research

-The discovery phase of our research, lasting for most of summer and early autumn 2017, aimed to help us understand:
+The discovery phase of our research, lasting for most of the summer and early autumn of 2017, aimed to help us understand:

 - Who are the main actors in the open data publishing landscape?